pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 - You want to maintain control over how gifts are used
 - You want to protect gifts from beneficiary creditors
 - You want to structure distributions for education or other purposes
-- You plan to merge trusts into Dynasty Trust sub-trusts later
+- You plan to merge trusts into Legacy Trust sub-trusts later

 **Key Features Explained**